fish-shell/fish-shell/doc_src/tutorial.rst

         echo Hi, stranger!
     end

-Note that :ref:`case <cmd-case>` does not fall through, and can accept multiple arguments or (quoted) wildcards.
+As you see, :ref:`case <cmd-case>` does not fall through, and can accept multiple arguments or (quoted) wildcards.

 For more, see :ref:`Conditions <syntax-conditional>`.